adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-fetch-paywall-data.md

 Congratulations!
 You've set up the parameters and variables required to fetch paywall products.
 Let's now build an action block to fetch those products, similar to what we did when fetching the paywall.

-## Create action block to fetch paywall products
+## Step 4.
+Create action block to fetch paywall products

 You’re already familiar with action blocks.
 Let’s create one to fetch paywall products.